I Decided Not to Circumcise: Keep Your Little Man Intact

 As is usually the case, a little research goes a long way to prove that such conventional wisdom is really what should be cut loose and tossed in the red biohazard bags.

-A version of this article first appeared on LostCoastOutPost.com.
+A version of this article about why James Faulk and his wife decided not to circumcise their son first appeared on LostCoastOutPost.com.
 Reprinted with permission of the author.
 James Faulk is a writer living in Eureka.
 He can be reached at faulk.james [at] yahoo.com.